RnR-2018/BMEN4460-NB1-simple_cell_segmentation_with_a_single_layered_perceptron/README.md

 ## Simple Cell Segmentation with a Single Layered Perceptron.
 Nanyan "Rosalie" Zhu and Chen "Raphael" Liu

+### Correction
+More appropriately, we should have use the word "sigmoid activation unit" instead of "perceptron" throughout this entire repository.
+Strictly speaking, a "perceptron" shall only be called a "perceptron" if the activation function is a step function, instead of the sigmoid function that we are using here.
+You may explore on your own what might happen if you swap out the activation function and make the "perceptrons" real "perceptrons".

+### Overview
 This repository is a child repository of [**RnR-2018/Deep-learning-with-PyTorch-and-GCP**](https://github.com/RnR-2018/Deep-learning-with-PyTorch-and-GCP).
 This serves a primary purpose of facilitating the course BMEN4460 instructed by Dr. Andrew Laine and Dr. Jia Guo at Columbia University.
 However, it can also be used as a general beginner-level tutorial to implementing deep learning algorithms with PyTorch on Google Cloud Platform.

 This repository, [**Simple Cell Segmentation with a Single Layered Perceptron**](https://github.com/RnR-2018/BMEN4460-NB1-simple_cell_segmentation_with_a_single_layered_perceptron), presents three simple examples of the least complicated neural networks.